dotlang/language/doc/RFE.md

 Because we will loose flexibility of pointer operations.

 Y - Let `=` and `==` act as if data is data and not a reference.
-Currencylt `==` acts this way.
+Currently `==` acts this way.
 Compares real data, not references.
 But there are functions to compare ref.
 `x=y` should copy data of y into x.
 So if rvalue is a temp variable (e.g. `x=1+y`), it will be a ref-assign handled by the compiler. if you want x to reference to place where y is pointing to, you must use another notation.
 `x << y`
 `var x: point = y` will copy all the data inside y to x